 Multi-Turn Sessions

-Continue conversations with Gemini across multiple tool calls.
-Instead of starting fresh every time, pass a session ID to resume where you left off — Gemini retains the full conversation history.
+Continue conversations across multiple tool calls.
+Instead of starting fresh every time, pass a session ID to resume where you left off — the provider retains the full conversation history.

 How It Works